Transport in India: List of research and educational institutes and think tanks

+Pre-modern transport

 Walking

-Walking has constituted a major form of transport in ancient times.
-People used to cover long distances on foot or bullock carts.
+Walking was a major transport form in ancient times.
+People used to cover long distances on foot or bull carts.
 For instance, Adi Sankaracharya travelled all over India from Kalady near Kochi.
 Walking still constitutes an important mode of transport in rural areas.
 In the city of Mumbai, to further improve the transit conditions for pedestrians, the Mumbai Metropolitan Region Development Authority, has commenced the construction of more than 50 skywalks, as part of the Mumbai Skywalk project, which is very helpful as walk enthusiasts take part in reducing traffic.
-The Dakshineswar skywalk has also come up in West Bengal.
+The Dakshineswar Skywalk has also come up in West Bengal.

 Palanquins

 Palanquins, also known as palkis, were one of the luxurious methods used by the rich and noblemen for travelling and also to carry a deity (idol) of a god.
 Many temples have sculptures of a god being carried in palkis.
 Modern use of the palanquin is limited to Indian weddings, pilgrimage and carrying idols of gods.